PTsolvers/Julia-HPC-Scales/README.md

 plt.err[1] = Point2.(iters_evo, errs_evo)
 ```

-Compare the convergence rate between your implementation of gradient descent and the one from `Optim.jl`.
+Compare the convergence rate between your implementation of gradient descent and the one from Optim.jl.